-Both the G7X Mark II and the GX9 are recent models that feature in their makers' current product line-up.
+Both the G7X Mark II and the GX9 are recent models that are part of the current product line-up.
 The G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X, while the GX9 followed on from the Panasonic GX8.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon G7 X Mark II better than the Panasonic GX9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G7 X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Has a lens built-in, whereas the GX9 requires a separate lens.